-Mont-Saint-Michel… Ever since high school French class, the name has conjured images to me of a majestic abbey cloaked in fog, of tides ever-shifting around its formidable mountain base, and of waves dramatically crashing…
+Mont-Saint-Michel… Ever since high school French class, this name has brought to mind images of a majestic abbey cloaked in fog, of tides ever-shifting around its formidable mountain base, and of crashing waves.

-Some homes were topped off with thatch roofs.
-The scenery shifted quickly – from the cornfields awaiting the harvest, to emerald green pastures with sheep placidly grazing, to a sea of vehicles parked not far from the wall originally designed to fortify Mont-Saint-Michel’s village.
+The scenery shifted quickly.
+It transitioned from crops awaiting the harvest to emerald green pastures filled with sheep.
+Eventually, we reached a sea of parked vehicles near a wall originally designed to fortify Mont-Saint-Michel’s village.
 Signs in the parking lot reminded visitors that if they parked carelessly, they might end up carless, thanks to the abbey’s tide that travels eight miles in and out each day.

-During our visit, locals joked that one can experience all four seasons in just one day in Brittany and Normandy.
-Like Claude Monet, who was known for depicting landscapes on canvas in varied lights and seasons, such shifting weather patterns around the region made visiting and photographing Mont-Saint-Michel a delight!
-On our first afternoon there, the sky was blue with just a few fluffy clouds, whereas during our second visit the next morning, the abbey was shrouded in a thick veil of grey clouds at the outset.
+Locals we chatted with joked that one can experience all four seasons in just one day in Brittany and Normandy.
+Like Claude Monet, who was known for depicting landscapes on canvas in varied lights and seasons, such shifting weather patterns around the region made visiting and photographing Mont-Saint-Michel a delight.
+Our first afternoon there, the sky was blue with just a few fluffy clouds.
+However, during our second visit the next morning, the abbey was shrouded in a thick veil of grey clouds.

 The highlight of our visits, by far, was walking out on the rocks and low tide mudflat just below the structure.
 When we ascended to the abbey the first day, we were intrigued by the vista featuring large groups of visitors being led out into the vast sandbar areas.

-As we approached the water, we saw signs warning explorers of quicksand and riptides.
-Since Shawn was still recovering from leg surgery, he waited on the steps of a tiny chapel, watching me as I embarked on a mini adventure out toward the sea.
+As we approached the water, we saw signs warning visitors about quicksand and riptides.
+Since Shawn was recovering from leg surgery, he couldn’t go walking out on the mudflat.
+Instead, he waited on the steps of a tiny chapel and watched as I embarked on a mini adventure out toward the sea.

-At the time, it was hard to believe that the immense area in which I was walking would be submerged in rushing water in a matter of hours.
+At the time, it was hard to believe that the immense area in which I was walking would be submerged with rushing water in a matter of hours.